-Paul Ryan Affirms 'There Are No Sides' To White Supremacy, But Still Won't Call Out Trump
+Paul Ryan: Donald Trump 'Messed Up' Charlottesville Response And 'Could Have Done Better'

-WASHINGTON ― House Speaker Paul Ryan (R-Wis.) on Monday responded more forcefully to President Donald Trump’s defense of the white supremacist and neo-Nazi groups that precipitated this month’s violence in Charlottesville, Virginia, while still declining to denounce Trump directly.
+WASHINGTON ― House Speaker Paul Ryan (R-Wis.) on Monday responded forcefully to President Donald Trump’s defense of the white supremacist and neo-Nazi groups that precipitated this month’s violence in Charlottesville, Virginia, while still declining to denounce Trump directly.

+During a town hall forum broadcast on CNN, Ryan said Trump “messed up in his comments” in a no-holds-barred news conference last week.

+“I think he made comments that were much more morally ambiguous, much more confusing, and I do think he could have done better and needed to do better,” Ryan said, in response to an audience question asking whether he would denounce Trump.
+“I do believe he messed up in his comments on Tuesday.”

+“That was wrong,” Ryan said, adding that Trump “has since then cleared that up.”

+Ryan declined to say whether Trump had done enough.
+“We all have a lot more to do to make sure these guys don’t get normalized,” he said.

-In a lengthy statement, released ahead of a CNN town hall Monday night, Ryan affirmed that “there are no sides,” alluding to Trump blaming “both sides” for the violence in Charlottesville, which was incited by a rally organized by white supremacist groups.
+Ryan released a lengthy statement Monday morning affirming that “there are no sides.”
+The comment alluded to Trump blaming “both sides” for Charlottesville violence incited by a rally organized by white supremacist groups.

-Calling the events “a test of our moral clarity,” the House speaker attempted to present a contrast to Trump’s equivocation on the groups.
+Calling the events “a test of our moral clarity,” Ryan attempted to present a contrast to Trump’s equivocation on the groups.

 “There is no other argument.
 We will not tolerate this hateful ideology in our society,” Ryan said.

-Note: This article has been updated to include Ryan’s comments Monday night.